The convergence rate of the equilibrium measure for the hybrid LQG Mean Field Game: Introduction

+The existing literature extensively explores the convergence rate in this context.
+For (Q), Theorem 2.4.9 of the monograph \cite{CDLL19} establishes a convergence rate of $O(N^{-1/2})$ using the $\mathbb W_1$ metric.
+More recently, \cite{JT23} addresses (Q) by introducing displacement monotonicity and controlled common noise, and Theorem 2.23 applies the maximum principle of forward-backward propagation of chaos to achieve the same convergence rate.
+It is important to note that these results are not applicable to the Linear Quadratic Gaussian (LQG) framework, primarily due to the assumption concerning the linear growth of the cost functional.

+The main result of this paper establishes that the equilibrium measures exhibit a convergence rate of $1/2$ concerning the 2-Wasserstein distance.
+The precise statement of this result can be found in Theorem \ref{t:main02}.
+In comparison to the aforementioned literature, two primary distinctions emerge.
+Firstly, within the framework of Mean Field Games, the common noise is modeled as a Continuous-Time Markov Chain.
+Secondly, a significant difference lies in the cost function's behavior, as it does not possess linear growth within the context of the Linear Quadratic Gaussian (LQG) framework.

 To obtain the desired convergence rate in this paper, the first building block is the characterization of the equilibrium measure of the limiting MFG by a finite-dimensional ODE system.
-Unfortunately, it is a controversial task even for the characterization of the first two moments of the equilibrium measure since an explicit example (see Example \ref{exm:1}) exhibits that the first moment is path-dependent to the common noise.
-For instance, if $Y$ is the common noise, the process $\hat \mu_t$ of the first moment has to be in the form of $\mu_t = F(t, Y_{[0, t]})$ for some infinite dimensional function $F$, therefore there exists no finite-dimensional system directly available to characterize the equilibrium.
-The key step leading us to a desired finite-dimensional system is that, instead of searching for the infinite-dimensional function directly, we postulate $t\mapsto F(t, Y_{[0, t]})$ a Markovian structure governed by its coefficients given by finite-dimensional functions.
-As a result, the equilibrium measure is obtained as a Gaussian process conditional on common noise, whose first and second moment can be entirely determined by a Markov process whose coefficients are given by finite-dimensional ODE system.
-To the best of our knowledge, this approach is new even in the literature of MFG with Brownian common noise, see Theorem \ref{t:main}.
+The key step leading us to a desired finite-dimensional system is that, instead of searching for the infinite-dimensional function directly, we postulate a Markovian structure via auxiliary processes \eqref{eq:mu_sigma} governed by its finite-dimensional coefficient functions, which exhibits the distinct feature of Markov chain common noise relatives to the Brownian motion counterpart.